otienojoseph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 10-factorial - Script that computes the factorial of a number
 - 11-second_biggest - Script that searches the second biggest integer in the list of arguments
 - 12-object - Script to modify object value to 89
+- 13-add - External function that returns the sum of numbers